About Robert Brighton

 When he’s not writing, Robert is:

-Tinkering with anything mechanical and training bonsai
+Playing guitar, tinkering with anything mechanical, and training bonsai

 ❦